 He catches up with her and gives her an impromptu fun tour of London with full-on innuendo from him.
 After passing more memorable sights from the capital, the pair enter Postman’s Park, a hospital memorial garden.

-They talk more on his work and their relationships and we learn Dan has a girlfriend.
-She’s an American stripper who recently left her boyfriend, as she didn’t love him.
+They talk more about his work and their relationships and we learn Dan has a girlfriend.
+Alice is an American stripper who recently left her boyfriend, as she didn’t love him.
 She emphasises she’s the one to leave a relationship.
 She introduces herself as Alice Ayres (Natalie Portman).

 A year later, Dan’s being photographed by Anna (Julia Roberts).
 He’s written a book partly based on Alice’s story – and dedicated it to her – and they are now living together.
 Yet he appears extremely flirty with Anna.

 However, Anna seems more distant and professional.
 They talk about his book and its sexual content (which she liked) and her love of aquariums.
 He kisses her and after a while, she responds.
 He then tells her of his relationship with Alice, how Alice is lovable and that he won’t leave her.

 Shortly after this Alice appears to meet him.
 After she pops to the toilet, Anna turns down Dan’s offer of a fling.
 He’s hurt.
 Alice returns and asks Anna to photograph her.
 Alone together, after Dan leaves, Alice poses for the photograph crying.
 Alice reveals she overheard their conversation.
 Anna assures her she won’t steal him away from her.